How to successfully roll out self-service password reset

 To ensure a smooth rollout of the Azure Active directory (Azure AD) self-service password reset (SSPR) functionality, most customers complete the following steps:

-- Enable password reset in your directory.
+- Enable self-service password reset for your entire organization.

-Enable password reset.
-When you're ready, enable password reset for all users by setting the Self Service Password Reset Enabled switch to All.
+- When you're ready, enable password reset for all users by setting the Self Service Password Reset Enabled switch to All.

 - Coming soon: An email template that you use in the weeks or days before the rollout to let users know they need to do something.